A Levels Explained

 A Levels are two-year academic qualifications which you can take in a variety of subjects.

-To create a full study programme you need to choose the equivalent of 3 courses; you can do this by studying 3 A Levels, or by combining A Levels with Level 3 Applied courses.
+To create a full-time study programme, you need to choose the equivalent of three courses.
+You can do this by choosing three A Levels or combining A Levels and Level 3 Applied Qualifications.

 Please click here to see a full list of A Level courses currently on offer to our students.